couchbase/couchnode/deps/lcb/CONTRIBUTING.md

 Where `gerrit` is the name of the _remote_ added earlier.
 You may encounter some errors when pushing.
 The most common
 are:

 * "You are not authorized to push to this repository".
 You will get this if your account has not yet been approved.
+Feel free to ask about in gitter.im/couchbase or in the forums for help if blocked.
 * "Missing Change-Id".
 You need to install the `commit-msg` hook as described above.
 Note that even once you do this, you will need to ensure that any prior commits already have this header - this may be done by doing an interactive rebase (e.g.  `git rebase -i origin/master` and selecting `reword` for all the commits; which will automatically fill